anebz/cloud/Accreditations/aws_solutions_associate.md

 Low-latency and high-transfer speed content delivery network

-To block access for certain coutries, use CloudFront geo restriction.
+* Geo restriction: block access for certain countries

-To reduce delay around the world, use Lambda@Edge which allows Lambda functions to execute the authentication process in AWS locations closer ot the users.
-Only works for serverless architectures.

-If users around the world have HTTP 504 errors, set up an origin failover by creating an origin group with 2 origins: specify one as the primary origin, the other as secondary origin which CloudFront automatically switches to when the primary origin returns specific HTTP status code failure updates.

-CloudFront serves an object from an edge location until the cache duration passes, then next time the edge location gets a user request for the object, CloudFront forwards the request to the origin server to verify that cache == latest version.
-The Cache-Control max-age directive lets you specify how long (in seconds) you want an object to remain in the cache before CloudFront gets the object again from the origin server.
+* Cache: CloudFront serves an object from an edge location until the cache duration passes, then next time the edge location gets a user request for the object, CloudFront forwards the request to the origin server to verify that cache == latest version.
+The Cache-Control max-age directive lets you specify how long (in seconds) you want an object to remain in the cache before CloudFront gets the object again from the origin server

-You can also deploy the app to multiple AWS regions and set up a Route53 record with latency routing policy to route incoming traffic to the region that provides the best latency, but this has more costs.
+* If users around the world have HTTP 504 errors, set up an origin failover by creating an origin group with 2 origins: specify one as the primary origin, the other as secondary origin which CloudFront automatically switches to when the primary origin returns specific HTTP status code failure updates.
+You can also deploy the app to multiple AWS regions and set up a Route53 record with latency routing policy to route incoming traffic to the region that provides the best latency, but this has more costs

+---

-* Lambda@Edge: run general-purpose code on regional edge locations.
+* Lambda@Edge: run general-purpose code on regional edge locations, reduces delay of processing.
+Only for serverless architectures.
 Executed in one of AWS' 13 regional edge caches.
 Supports JS/Python, 5s (viewer), 30s (origin triggers), max memory is 128MB (viewer) & 10GB (origin), has network access.
 Used in scenarios:
 	- Viewer request/response: invoked at the start/end of all requests
 	- Origin request/response: only when cloudfront requests the origin/retrieves a response
 * Cloudfront functions: lightweight version of Lambda@Edge, less capabilities but better latency and cheaper.
 Executed in one of 218 edge locations.
 Used for access control & authorization, HTTP redirects, cache manipulation.
 	- Supports JS, max exec time is 1ms, max memory is 2MB, has no network access.

 ### 3.2.
 API Gateway

-Enables you to build RESTful APIs and WebSocket APIs optimized for serverless workloads.
-You pay only for the API calls you receive and the amount of data transferred out.
+Service to build RESTful APIs and WebSocket APIs optimized for serverless workloads.
+Billing is only for the API calls you receive and the amount of data transferred out.

 API Gateway has three major parts: